The XML tree paradigm has several well-known limitations for document modeling and

 [t]he identification of caesura requires the identification of both feet

 and words, which are not coextensive and which frequently overlap.
-The challenge, then, is
+The challenge,

-to locate where foot and line boundaries coincide without employing markup in a way that
+to locate where foot and line boundaries coincide without employing markup in a way

 would violate well-formedness overlap constraints.
-[Birnbaum and Thorsen 2015] In TAG, where overlap is not an issue, caesura is possible when two adjacent Text nodes
+[Birnbaum and Thorsen 2015] In TAG, where overlap is not an issue, caesura is possible when two adjacent Text

 are in the tails of different Markup-to-Text